FormidableLabs/victory/docs/src/content/docs/victory-brush-container.md

 `type: function`

-The optional `onBrushDomainChange` prop accepts an function to be called on each update to the highlighted domain.
+The optional `onBrushDomainChange` prop accepts a function to be called on each update to the highlighted domain.
 The function accepts the parameters of `domain` (the updated domain), and `props` (the props used by `VictoryBrushContainer`).

 _example:_ `onBrushDomainChange={(domain, props) => handleDomainChange(domain, props)}`